 I think the inconsistency and confusion is evident here regarding both free will and predestination.
 Lutzer presents a compatibilist definition of free will which reduces to doing what you desire to do but it is God who predetermines your every desire.
 This still amounts to determinism and is therefore not coherent as a definition of free will.

 As to finding out whether or not you are predestined to salvation, to say “all you need to do is come to Jesus” is incoherent with Lutzer’s determinism and compatibilism.
-Lutzer is presupposing an act of free will as what is required to know what God has predetermined as to your salvific status as elect or non-elect.
-This makes no sense in that Lutzer is stating a method of becoming one of the elect that presupposes human free will which is incompatible with the theistic determinism of unconditional election.
-You can’t tell a person to exercise their free will to see if they have been predetermined to salvation.
+Lutzer is telling us that a contingent act – an act of libertarian free will – is what is required to know the divine predetermination of that same circumstance.
+So it is by a libertarian free will decision by which we come to know that the very same situation is one that God has irresistibly predetermined.
+God has predetermined your salvific status as elect or non-elect which is evidenced by your libertarian free will decision.
+This makes no sense in that Lutzer is stating a method of becoming one of the elect that presupposes human free will which is incompatible with the theistic determinism of the unconditional election he also claims is the cause of one’s saving faith.
+You can’t tell a person to exercise their free will in believing to see if they have been predetermined to salvation.
 That is nonsense.
 According to Lutzer’s deterministic soteriology you don’t become one of the elect, let alone become one of the elect by believing.
 You believe because you are one of the elect and God gives you that faith.
 God has already predetermined what the person will do – either “come to Jesus” or not.
 But this is incoherent with how Lutzer presents finding out whether or not you’re predestined to salvation.
 He presents this as a free act of the person – “humble yourself.”
 “Admit your sin.”
 If you do this you are among the elect (at least for now), and if you don’t do this you can conclude that you are not among the elect.
 This is to make the gospel as “good news” vacuous.
 It is to devise a test for election rather than call people to salvation in truth and assurance.
-There is no gospel as “good news” here.
+There is no “good news” here.
 It is antithetical to the “good news” to talk about the sinner doing something to find out if they are among the elect and have been included in God’s salvation in Christ.
 The “good news” is that all sinners have been included in God’s salvation in Christ and they can be saved by believing that message.
-There are no doubts or concerns about hidden exclusions.
+There are no doubts or concerns about anyone being excluded.
 The true gospel is that God proclaims that because he has provided for your salvation and welcomes you to receive it, you should do so by trusting in Christ.
 Unconditional election and predestination wreak havoc with the gospel as “good news.”

 Erwin W. Lutzer, Sermon Series “The Inheritance of the Redeemed,” Sermon 1 “The Gift of Predestination.”
 January 17, 2016.
 Accessed May 1, 2020. https://www.moodymedia.org/sermons/inheritance-redeemed/gift-predestination/#.W8S7qo-WxD8